Spanish Style Stucco: Textures, Colors, and Architecture

 The Spanish Colonial Revival style is the architectural soul of Southern California.
-From the red-tiled roofs of Santa Barbara to the courtyards of San Clemente, this style endures because it is perfectly adapted to our climate.
+From the red-tiled roofs of Santa Barbara to the coastal courtyards of San Clemente, this style endures because it is perfectly adapted to our climate.
 However, achieving an authentic look requires more than just painting a house white.

 1. The Texture: Smooth vs. Cat Face